it21918/ansible/README.md

 # Project set up
-* create an inventory file (e.g. hosts or hosts.yaml) that holds the remote hosts that ansible will handle.
+* change the inventory file (hosts.yaml) that holds the remote hosts that ansible will handle.
 * Example entry is
 ```yaml
 webserver: # <-- group